co63oc/data-juicer/tools/evaluator/README.md

 3. Install Data-Juicer in the shared file system (e.g., `/mnt/shared/code/data-juicer`).

-4. Install thirdparty dependencies (Megatron-LM and HELM) accoroding to [thirdparty/README.md](../../thirdparty/README.md) on each machine.
+4. Install thirdparty dependencies (Megatron-LM and HELM) according to [thirdparty/README.md](../../thirdparty/README.md) on each machine.

 5. Prepare your dataset and tokenizer, preprocess your dataset with Megatron-LM into mmap format (see [README](../../thirdparty/Megatron-LM/README.md) of Megatron-LM for more details) in the shared file system (e.g., `/mnt/shared/dataset`).